 P – Point to the picture as you say the word

 A – Act out the word, then encourage your child to act it out too

 T – Tell a child-friendly definition of the word

+The PAT technique helps children understand the meaning of new vocabulary.
 You can also try using different voices for characters to make the story really come to life.

 A – Ask Questions

 story – ask how the characters feel about certain events or what the character learned.
 Try to strike a balance between closed (e.g., “What color is the barn?”) and open-ended (e.g., “Why do you think the boy is sad?”) questions.
 Closed questions are the “what” and “who” types of questions that typically require a 1-2 word response, whereas open-ended questions are more often the “how” and “why” questions that encourage longer, language-rich responses.

 As appropriate, model responses to open-ended questions for children with less expressive language.